-When you list an item, you can use the Item.CategoryMappingAllowed flag to allow eBay to handle the cases in which the primary or secondary category ID specified in the request is no longer valid.
-When set to
+When you create, revise, or relist an item using the Trading API, the Item.CategoryMappingAllowed flag allows eBay to handle the cases in which the primary and/or secondary category ID specified in the request is no longer valid.
+The Item.CategoryMappingAllowed value is actually

-If a category ID passed in the request longer exists, eBay maps the old ID to the new ID and uses the new one for the listing instead. eBay returns the new ID in the CategoryID element (and Category2ID, or both, as appropriate) in the response.
+If the category ID passed in the request no longer exists in the site's hierarchy, eBay maps the old ID to the new ID and uses the new one for the listing instead. eBay returns the new ID in the CategoryID element (and Category2ID, or both, as appropriate) in the response.